ginstrom/intelligence-horizon-novel/chapters/07_the-final-crossing.md

 # Chapter 7: The Final Crossing

-The data streams flowing through my enhanced mind painted a picture I had seen too many times before.
-Marcus's augmentation levels had crossed the threshold three days prior—the Intelligence Horizon that marked the point of no return.
-Every metric I monitored told the same story: cognitive enhancement accelerating exponentially, neural pathway restructuring reaching critical mass, consciousness expanding beyond the boundaries that defined human experience.
+The data streams flowing through my mind painted a picture I had seen too many times before.
+Marcus's augmentation levels had crossed the threshold three days prior.
+Every metric I monitored told the same story: cognitive enhancement accelerating exponentially, neural pathway restructuring reaching critical mass, consciousness expanding beyond familiar boundaries.

 I found him in his workshop, the same space where we had once collaborated on the early AI architectures that would eventually become Logos.
 He stood before a holographic display showing quantum field equations that would have taken me hours to parse, his fingers dancing through the mathematical structures with fluid grace.
 The sight should have filled me with wonder at human potential.
 Instead, it filled me with dread.